You can watch all of our London videos and subscribe at our YouTube channel

-The Churchill War Rooms (once known as the ‘Cabinet War Rooms’) played host to Winston Churchill and his wartime government during the dark days of World War II.
+The Churchill War Rooms (once known as the ‘Cabinet War Rooms’) gave Winston Churchill’s wartime government a safe place to direct the war during the dark days of World War II.
 Safe in their underground rooms beneath London’s Whitehall, they met and slept in bunkers to plan Hitler’s defeat.

-The War Rooms can be found ten feet below London, near Downing Street and the Houses of Parliament.
-They stretch over an area of three acres, and include a shooting range, canteen and hospital.
-The vast majority of the rooms are rather routine, and tickets for the tour are limited to those involved in wartime planning.
+The War Rooms are only ten feet beneath London, spreading out beneath the Treasury, Horse Guards and Downing Street.
+They stretch over an area of three acres, and originally included a shooting range (for when the Germans invaded), a canteen and hospital.
+The vast majority of the rooms are still closed to the public, and tickets for the tour are limited to those involved in wartime planning.

-The corridors are rather narrow – but the rooms have been rid of their doors so you can peer inside.
-As you meander through the complex the sound of falling bombs, air-raid sirens, and the hurried steps on metal stairs punctuates the air.
+The warren of corridors are rather narrow, but the rooms have been shorn of their doors so you can get a good look inside.
+As you stroll around the complex you’ll hear the atmospheric sounds of falling bombs, air-raid sirens, and some hurried steps clanging up the metal stairs.

 The Cabinet Room was where Churchill met his Chiefs of Staff.
 The room has been festooned with the original papers strewn across the tabletops to get a feeling for the atmosphere.

 The Map Room was perhaps the most important room in the entire complex.
 You can still see the original pin-riddled charts on the wall – the same ones they were looking at when the war was won.
 The Map Room was closed down immediately after VE day, and has remained undisturbed ever since.

 The Transatlantic Telephone Room was how the British government kept in touch with Washington.
 The room seems remarkably small and cramped nowadays, and that’s because it was – it used to be a broom cupboard!